-A layer can be an Adjustment Layer (Levels, Hue & Saturation, Black & White plus others) or another Object, or a duplicate of your background layer.
+A layer can be an Adjustment Layer (Levels, Hue & Saturation etc) or another object, or a duplicate of your background layer.
 These are just piled on top of each other on which masks can be added in order to "erase away" only some part of that layer which will enable to see some of the layer below.
 An adjustment layer is what it says, it is for altering the exposure, contrast, hue, colours etc.